rachbowyer/henderson/deploy.md

      lein deploy clojars

 Then enter username "rachbowyer" and for the password the deploy token Will then sign using GPG.
-If the passphrase is not in the computers memory, it will ask you for the passphrase
+If the passphrase is not in the computer's memory, it will ask you for the passphrase

 ## After the release